miguelviladev/learning-c-en/1-introduction/4-compilation-cycle-in-c.md

 }
 ```

-You can tell that this algorithm is written with English words, but our computer is incapable of understanding them.
-To execute the algorithm we need to convert this source code into binary code.
+You can tell that this algorithm is written in English words, but our computer is incapable of understanding them.
+To execute the algorithm, we need to convert this source code into binary code.
 That process is called **compilation**.

 ![](../0-resources/compilation-simple.png)